pablo-icm/emm/content/publication/gasol-cytometric-2007/index.md

 title: Cytometric evidence reconciling the toxicity and usefulness of CTC as a marker of bacterial activity
 authors:
-- Jm Gasol
+- Josep M Gasol
-- J Arístegui
+- Javier Arístegui
 date: '2007-01-01'
 publishDate: '2024-08-05T15:04:48.214662Z'
 publication_types: